Revamping Your Recipe Box

 Healthy eating on Mexican night is easy.
 Try to build burritos or tacos so they're at least half veggies:

-- Use whole wheat medium tortillas or 6-inch shells.
+- Use medium whole wheat or corn tortillas or 6-inch shells.

 - Fill with 90% lean meat or fajita-style chicken.